Opinion | Top-10 “DIY Hearing Aids” and PSAPs

 Price: $150 each (sold as a monaural unit, so $300 for a binaural set).

-Classification: Behind-the-ear (BTE) PSAP with no Bluetooth streaming and is battery operated.
+Classification: Behind-the-ear (BTE) PSAP that is battery powered with no Bluetooth streaming.

 Best features: The Enrich Pro BTE an inexpensive and eloquently simple device, resembling a late-1990s hearing aid with manual (button) controls, which should work well for milder hearing losses.